solvialab/infragate-landing/docs/readme.md

 > Note: If you deploy with existing VCN/subnet overrides, Infragate does not manage route tables for those existing resources.
 Your existing network must already provide equivalent private-subnet egress required for OKE worker node registration: route `0.0.0.0/0` to a NAT Gateway (or equivalent corporate egress path) and route `all-<region>-services-in-oracle-services-network` to a Service Gateway.
 This is a routing requirement, not an "open ingress" security rule.

 > ⚠️ **Drift behaviour.** Infragate-created VCN, subnet, IGW, route table, and security list resources are fully managed by the cluster's Terraform state — manual edits in the OCI Console will be overwritten on the next apply.
-BYO resources (existing VCN / subnet / compartment) are referenced read-only and never modified.
+Supplied BYO resources (existing VCN / subnet / compartment) are referenced read-only and never modified.

 ### Custom security rules